KFTrack/KinKal/README.md

   uncertainties, convergence critera, and flags to specify which physical effects (like material interactions) should be updated based on the current complete kinematic trajectory estimate.
 KinKal iterates each meta-iteration to algebraic convergence, by re-evaluating the extended Kalman filter derivatives, holding the physical paramters of the fit fixed.

   The fit is performed on construction.
+After a fit, the track may be extrapolated by dead-reckoning through a magnetic field map and additional materials to make predictions.

   KinKal uses the root SVector and SMatrix classes for algebraic manipulation, and GenVector classes to represent geometric and kinematic vectors, both part of the root Math package.
 These are described on the [root website](https://root.cern.ch/root/html608/namespaceROOT_1_1Math.html)